cescgie/nwjs-pushatvde/README.md

 ## License

 Project is licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License), which means you are free to do anything with full of my work as long as you provide attribution back to me.
-Thanks !
+Thanks!